 1897: “Rabbinical Excommunication” published today relied on information that first appeared in The American Hebrew described a response by rabbis in Jerusalem to aggressive Christian attempts to gain converts among the city’s Jews.
 Any Jew supplying their institutions with Kosher meat will have to deal with the threat of “cherem.”

-1897: Victor Joze dedicated “his new book entitled La Tribu d’Isidore, the first volume of a series of historical novels about a Jewish family" to Emile Zola, the defender of Dreyfus.
+1897: Victor Joze has dedicated “his new book entitled La Tribu d’Isidore, “the first volume of a series of historical novels about a Jewish family to Emile Zola, the defender of Dreyfus.

 1898(12th of Av, 5658): Fifty-five year old Samuel Firuski, who had spent 22 years as an auctioneer in Brooklyn and was a member of Temple Israel in Brooklyn, passed away today at Pavilion Hotel in Sharon Spring